dooseokjeong/DTS-SNN/README.md

 # DTS-SNN
-This repository is the official implementation of *DTS-SNN: Spiking Neural Networks with Dynamic Time-Surfaces*
+This repository is the official implementation of **DTS-SNN: Spiking Neural Networks with Dynamic Time-Surfaces** by Donghyung Yoo, Seongsik Park, Doo Seok Jeong.

 ## Requirements
 To install requirements: